git-tfs/git-tfs/doc/usecases/migrate_tfs_to_git.md

     git filter-branch -f --msg-filter "sed 's/^git-tfs-id:.*;C\([0-9]*\)$/Changeset:\1/g'" -- --all

 Note: if you do that, you won't be able to fetch tfs changesets any more.
-You should do that if you want to migrate definitively away of TFS!
+You should do that if you want to migrate definitively away of TFS(VC)!

 ### Add a remote toward git central repository